Criticism of the Space Shuttle program: Accidents

 While the technical details of the Challenger and Columbia accidents are different, the organizational problems show similarities.
 Flight engineers' concerns about possible problems were not properly communicated to or understood by senior NASA managers.
 The vehicle gave ample warning beforehand of abnormal problems.
 A heavily layered, procedure-oriented bureaucratic structure inhibited necessary communication and action.
+In addition, both mission failures have been attributed to the flawed notion of a crewed orbiter attached to the flank of the launch vehicle, precluding the possibility of ejection in the case of the Challenger disaster, and exposing the heat shield to damage in the case of Columbia.

-With Challenger, an O-ring that should not have eroded at all did erode on earlier shuttle launches.
+With Challenger, an O-ring which should not have eroded at all did erode on earlier shuttle launches.
 Yet managers felt that because it had previously eroded by no more than 30%, this was not a hazard as there was "a factor of three safety margin" (in reality, the part had failed, and there was no safety factor).
 Morton-Thiokol designed and manufactured the SRBs, and during a pre-launch conference call with NASA, Roger Boisjoly, the Thiokol engineer most experienced with the O-rings, pleaded with management repeatedly to cancel or reschedule the launch.
 He raised concerns that the unusually low temperatures would stiffen the O-rings, preventing a complete seal during flexing of the rocket motor segments, which was exactly what happened on the fatal flight.
 However, Thiokol's senior managers, under pressure from NASA management, overruled him and allowed the launch to proceed.
 One week prior to the launch, Thiokol's contract to reprocess the solid rocket boosters was also due for review, and cancelling the flight was an action that Thiokol management wanted to avoid.
 Challengers O-rings eroded completely through as predicted, resulting in the complete destruction of the spacecraft and the death of all seven astronauts on board.